Spain in the 16th Century. Overview: Politics

 Philip II (1527-1598; ruled 1556-98).

 Philip was everything his father was not.
 Charles was a warrior king, Philip was a bureaucrat par excellence.
 Charles was decisive, Philip dithered agonisingly over state matters.
-Charles travelled tirelessly, Philip scarcely travelled beyond Castile once he succeeded to the throne.
+Charles travelled tirelessly, Philip scarcely travelled beyond Castile once he succeeded to the throne (he left Spain only to claim the throne of Portugal in 1580-82).
 Charles was multilingual, Philip spoke only Castilian (he understood French, Portuguese and Italian).
 Charles had no fixed capital, Philip established Madrid as his permanent capital in 1561.
 Their different personalities reflect in many ways the spirit of the country.
 Under Charles, Spain looked outwards, confident of its destiny.
 Under Philip, Spain closed in upon itself.
 Internally, the Inquisition continued its relentless pursuit of heresy, abetted now by the zeal imparted by the Catholic reforms (known as the Counter Reformation) to counter the spread of Protestantism.
 Externally, Spain appeared defensive, reacting to events, seemingly unable to keep its enemies at bay and struggling to keep its territories intact.
 As early as 1559, the Venetian ambassador to Spain observed that Philip’s objective was “not to wage war so that he can add to his kingdoms, but to wage peace so that he can keep the lands he has” (Kamen 129).